timewave-computer/valence-services/README.md

 # Valence Services
 ![Rebalancer](https://www.valence.zone/img/rebalancer.svg)

+Valence Services houses the code for the [Valence Rebalancer](https://www.valence.zone/rebalancer).
+The Rebalancer enables automated balance sheet and treasury management.
+Use the Rebalancer to efficiently convert tokens for scheduled payments or manage your digital organization’s asset portfolio.
+The Rebalancer is custom-built to address the needs of blockchains, protocols, and decentralized autonomous organizations.

+Learn more about the Rebalancer [here](https://www.valence.zone/blog/Rebalancer-Protocol-Asset-Management).

 This repository contains the smart contracts for the Valence Services.
 It includes the following contracts:
 - Auctions Manager